Episode Title: Snail in K-Beauty Products – Ep-13

 The land snail (achatina fulica) is one commonly used breed of snail.
 This is the one you’ll find in COSRX’s popular snail products.

-Snail mucin is collected by the snail breeders who raise the snails.
+Snail breeders who raise the snails.

 Yes, it is possible for snail mucin to be cruelty-free.